PacktPublishing/Bioinformatics-with-Python-Cookbook-Second-Edition/README.md

 This is the code repository for [Bioinformatics with Python Cookbook, Second Edition](Packt UTM URL of the Book), published by Packt.

-**Subtitle from EPIC**
+**Learn how to use modern Python bioinformatics libraries and applications to do cutting-edge research in computational biology**

 ## What is this book about?
 Bioinformatics is an active research field that uses a range of simple-to-advanced computations to extract valuable information from biological data.
 This book covers next-generation sequencing, genomics, metagenomics, population genetics, phylogenetics, and proteomics.
 You'll learn modern programming techniques to analyze large amounts of biological data.
 With the help of real-world examples, you'll convert, analyze, and visualize datasets using various Python tools and libraries.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
 * Learn how to process large next-generation sequencing (NGS) datasets
 * Work with genomic dataset using the FASTQ, BAM, and VCF formats
 * Learn to perform sequence comparison and phylogenetic reconstruction